-The goal of the HSP Corporate Responsibility Program is to help you make ethical and professional business decisions.
+The goal of the Mercy Health Corporate Responsibility Program is to help you make ethical and professional business decisions.
 Use this model when you face choices or situations that make you uncomfortable.
 It will help you gather facts and reach a decision.
 Know where and when to ask for help.
 You can also use the 3-Step Process.

-Think about your starting point: our mission is rooted in the great moral traditions which emphasize compassion care for all.
-All of our associates must support our Core Values in every decision.
+THINK about your starting point: Our mission is to extend the healing ministry of Jesus.
+Our ethical vision and values are rooted in the Bible.
+Even though all associates may not share our faith, they must support our Core Values in every decision.

-Recognize the issue involved in all its aspects:
+RECOGNIZE the issue involved in all of its aspects:

-- The act itself.
-(What is being asked or considered that troubles me?) - The motives of all parties involved.
-(Who will benefit?) - The consequences.
-(Will someone be hurt or injured?
-Does this violate a law, rule, policy or our Standards of Responsible Conduct?) - The circumstances.
-(Are there other important reasons or facts I need to consider to understand the dilemma and make the right decision?)
+- The act itself-What is being asked or considered that troubles me? - The motives of all parties involved-Who will benefit? - The consequences-Will someone be hurt or injured?
+Does this violate a law, rule, policy or our Standards of Responsible Conduct? - The circumstances-Are there other important reasons or facts I need to consider to understand the dilemma and make the right decision?

-Understand that HSP wants each of us to do what is best for the largest portion of our community, while following the ethical and legal rules that govern us.
-Any potential action that considers breaking a policy, rule or law-even for very good reasons-must be raised to an executive leader before any decision occurs.
+UNDERSTAND that Mercy Health wants each of us to do what is best for the largest portion of our community, all while following the ethical and legal rules that govern us.
+Any potential action that considers breaking a policy, rule or law - even for very good reasons - must be raised to an executive leader before any decision occurs.

-Seek assistance from the resources available to you:
+SEEK help from the resources available to you:

-- Your supervisor or other facility and system leaders

-- Our Standards of Responsible Conduct
+- · Your supervisor or other facility and system leaders. - Our Standards of Responsible Conduct. - The Ethical and Religious Directives for Catholic Health Care Services. - The 3-Step Process.

-- Our Statement of Common Values

-- The 3-Step Process

-- Corporate Responsibility Department